richard-austin/security-cam/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ### Web Back End
-The Web Back End (server) is a Grails application which provides a Restful API for the Angular Web Front End.
+The Web Back End (server) is a Grails application, running on Tomcat 9, which provides a Restful API for the Angular Web Front End.
 It provides the calls to get and set application data as well as configuring the Camera setup.